 Let’s take a closer look at how you can make principal-only payments, the benefits of doing so and things to consider before you send extra payments to your lender.

 When you take out a loan, your monthly payment goes toward both the principal and the interest.
 The principal is the amount you borrowed.
 The interest is what you pay to borrow that money.

 If you make an extra payment, it may go toward any fees and interest first.
 The rest of your payment will then go toward your principal.
 But if you designate an additional payment toward the loan as a principal-only payment, that money goes directly toward your principal — assuming the lender accepts principal-only payments.

 Is an interest rate the same as an annual percentage rate (APR)?

-An interest rate is the percentage of your principal that you pay to borrow money.
-APR is your interest rate, plus any fees, expressed as a yearly rate.
+An interest rate is the percentage of your principal that you pay to borrow money — but what is what is an APR?
+It’s your interest rate, plus any fees, expressed as a yearly rate.

 How to make a principal-only payment

 Making a principal-only payment may not be as easy as simply sending extra money to your lender.

 Some lenders don’t offer the ability to make principal-only payments.
 To find out if you have this option, call your lender and ask if and how you can make a principal-only payment.